neuralcompression/neuralcompression.github.io/_pages/01_call.md

 We solicit short workshop paper submissions of up to 4 pages + unlimited references/appendices.
 Please format submissions in ICLR style.
 Submissions will be double blind: reviewers cannot see author names when conducting reviews, and authors cannot see reviewer names.

 Some accepted papers will be accepted as contributed talks.
-All accepted papers will be given a slot in the poster presentation session.
+All accepted papers will be given a slot in the poster presentation session and published via Openreview after the workshop.

 Papers can be submitted [through OpenReview](https://openreview.net/group?id=ICLR.cc/2021/Workshop/Neural_Compression).
 Please send any further inquiries by email to the organizers at [neural.compression.workshop@gmail.com](mailto:neural.compression.workshop@gmail.com).